 3.3.2.3.2 Avoid over-flying the fuel tanks located in the "gap" and avoid the antenna farm on top of the ridge on the east side of the "gap".
+Avoid over-flying aircraft, buildings, or people.

 3.3.2.3.3 Be prepared for turbulence and wind shear when flying this route.